mohitsinhchavda/news-articles-listing/README.md

 # But if you want to run it locally, here are the standard steps

 1. Run `npm install`
-2. Add .env.local file into the root directory of the project
+2. Add .env file into the root directory of the project
 3. Add this env values to the file
 `
 NODE_ENV=development